SoroushDeveloper/tiktime/README.md

-# TikTime Database & Models Task
+# TikTime Database Task

 > This project was done due to the task assigned to me by Nahira Co.
+Focusing only on Models & Migrations